fossxo/fossxo-gdd/source/misc/future-enhancements.rst

     Speedrun multiplayer is a two player version of :ref:`ref-gameplay-speed-run-mode` where the players compete to see who can play 10 games the fastest without loosing.
 If a player wins one of the games, the speedrun is over and that player is the winner.
-If all ten games are cat games, then the player with the fastest overall time wins.
+If all ten games are cat's games, then the player with the fastest overall time wins.

 King of the Hill